Bill Text: CA SB987 | 2023-2024 | Regular Session | Amended

 (2) Existing law allows a court to employ an investigative staff to make a recommendation on whether a defendant should be released on their own recognizance pending trial.
 Existing law requires an investigative report be prepared in all cases involving specified felonies with a recommendation on whether a defendant should be released on their own recognizance.
 Existing law requires the report to be submitted to the court prior to a specified hearing.

-The bill would authorize an investigative report for every investigation by a court-employed investigative staff or a county pretrial agency staff. staff from specified counties.
-If a report is issued, the bill would require the staff only to include information relevant to the release of a defendant and would prohibit the staff from soliciting from a defendant information regarding the circumstances of the alleged offense.
+The bill would authorize an investigative report for every investigation by a court-employed investigative staff or a county pretrial agency staff from specified counties.
+If a report is issued, the bill would require the staff only to include information relevant to the release of a defendant and would prohibit the staff from soliciting from a defendant information regarding the circumstances of the alleged offense. offense and information likely to reveal circumstances of any potential offenses.
 The bill would require the report to be kept confidential, as specified.

 (3) Existing law requires the Department of Justice to maintain state summary criminal history information, as defined, and to furnish this information to various state and local government officers, officials, and agencies, a public utility, or any other entity, if needed in the course of their duties, including the courts, district attorneys, and probation and parole officers.
 Existing law allows the department to furnish federal-level criminal history information upon a showing, as specified, to various state and local government officers, officials, and agencies, a public utility, and any other entity.
 Under existing law, the disclosure of state summary criminal history information to an unauthorized person is a crime.

-The bill would also require the Attorney General to furnish state summary criminal history information to county staff performing pretrial investigation and release services, as specified, and if needed in the course of their duties, and allow the Attorney General to furnish federal-level criminal history information to a treatment provider, as specified, with the consent of the subject of the state summary criminal history and for purposes of furthering the subject’s compliance with pretrial release or diversion.
+The bill would also require the Attorney General to furnish state summary criminal history information to county staff performing pretrial investigation and release services, as specified, and if needed in the course of their duties, and allow the Attorney General to furnish federal-level criminal history information to a treatment or services provider, community health worker, or case manager, as specified, with the consent of the subject of the state summary criminal history and for purposes of furthering the subject’s compliance treatment needs and ability to comply with pretrial release or diversion.
 By expanding the scope of an existing crime, this bill would impose a state-mandated local program.

 (4) Existing law requires a local criminal justice agency to furnish local summary criminal history information, as defined, to various state and local government officers, officials, and agencies, a public utility, or any entity, when the information is needed in the course of their duties.
 Under existing law, the disclosure of local summary criminal history information to an unauthorized person is a crime.

-The bill would also require a local criminal justice agency to furnish local summary criminal history information to a county staff performing pretrial investigation and release services, as defined, and would allow a local criminal justice agency to furnish local summary criminal history information to a treatment provider as specified, with the consent of the subject of the local summary criminal history and for purposes of furthering the subject’s compliance with pretrial release or diversion.
+The bill would also require a local criminal justice agency to furnish local summary criminal history information to a county staff performing pretrial investigation and release services, as defined, and would allow a local criminal justice agency to furnish local summary criminal history information to a treatment provider or services provider, community health worker, or case manager, as specified, with the consent of the subject of the local summary criminal history and for purposes of furthering the subject’s compliance with pretrial release or diversion.
 By expanding the scope of an existing crime, the bill would impose a state-mandated local program.

 (5) Existing law defines “criminal justice agencies” as agencies that perform activities that relate to the apprehension, prosecution, adjudication, incarceration, or correction of criminal offenders.
 Under existing law, a criminal justice agency, among other things, compiles records and data for the purpose of identifying criminal offenders and maintaining specified information pertaining to each offender, including a summary of arrests and pretrial proceedings.